inkvizytor/FluentForm/README.md

 // or
 {!!
 Form::timezones($form.'timezones')->placeholder('Choose your timezone') !!}
 ```
 All arguments of this magic method are passed to constructor after `$handler`.
-Sadly no autocomplite is available for custom controls.
+Sadly no autocomplete is available for custom controls.

 ##License
 The **Fluent Form** is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).